 5th Studio were commissioned, as part of a multi-disciplinary team, to investigate the integration and impact of the new Crossrail station.
-5th Studio’s role was to prepare an urban design framework and public realm strategy for the station catchment area to ensure that the benefits were maximised for existing and new residents – responsive to both the existing problems within the urban environment, and the potential scale of developmental change that will be catalysed by the arrival of Crossrail.
+5th Studio’s role was to prepare an urban design framework and public realm strategy for the station catchment area to ensure that the benefits were maximised for existing and new residents.
+Steering interventions which should be responsive to both the existing problems within the urban environment, and the potential scale of developmental change that will be catalysed by the arrival of Crossrail.

 Our work on the project encompassed both public realm strategies, within the immediate environs of the station and further afield, as well as an exploration of the development opportunities within the area.